Introduction to Voice Design

 Who Should Attend?

-This webinar is geared toward executives and marketing professionals who want to understand what is possible with today's voice-enabling technology, as well as user experience designers tasked with creating interactive dialogue between people and computers.
+This webinar is geared toward anyone who cares about adding voice interactivity to their product.
 Note the focus is experience design; we will not discuss implementation or APIs.